 Debt financing means taking out a loan or line of credit – e.g., going into debt – to obtain capital.
-Such financing may be unsecured, but it’s more commonly secured by the collateral of some sort; business assets like inventory and equipment are examples.
+Such financing may be unsecured, but the collateral of some sort more commonly secures it; business assets like inventory and equipment are examples.

 Some types of debt financing include:

 - Business loans – Business loans and lines of credit from banks are typically only available to well-established businesses with substantial assets and a proven track record.
-Small businesses rarely qualify.
+Small companies rarely qualify.

 - Business credit cards – Like personal credit cards, business credit cards carry a lot of risks.
 However, when used responsibly, they can help to improve cashflow by extending accounts payable periods.